For steel and aluminum hull boats, the following formula can be used to calculate the

 Wetted Surface Area (sq-ft):

-Actual or Estimated Wetted Surface of Hull
+Actual or Estimated Wetted Surface of Metal

 Current Density (mA per sq-ft):

-1.5 – 5.0 for painted Steel Hulls
+1.5 – 5.0 for painted Steel hull / structure

-0.2 – 3.0 for painted Aluminum Hulls
+0.2 – 3.0 for painted Aluminum hull / structure

 Immersion (hours):